MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-device-properties.md

 ## Managed app properties

-You can use the following app properties in your filter rules:
+You can use the following app properties in your managed app filter rules:

 - **`appVersion` (App Version)**: Create a filter rule based on the client reported application version.
 Enter the full string value (using `-eq`, `-ne`, `-in`, `-notIn` operators), or partial value (using `-startswith`, `-contains`, `-notcontains` operators).